rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

 3. Login to your account.

 4. First, you must create a new application (your work space for this project).
-  * Click on **Apps** from the menu.
+    * Click **Apps** from the menu.
 Click on **Create new app**.
 Fill in all the required fields.
     * Once submitted, it will generate a **Client ID** and a **Client Secret**.
 Make a note of your client secret.
 It may be needed for your application to access the API.

 5. Now that the app is created, you can browse the available APIs and subscribe.
 Click **API Products** from the top menu.
 A list of available products is displayed.
 You will be working with **Breadbox**.

 6. Click **Breadbox** product to see the details.
 From the left navigation panel, you will see a list of published APIs.
 In this case, there is one API called **breadbox team dinosaur**.

 7, Click **Subscribe** for the Default Plan to subscribe to this Breadbox product.
       * Select the app that you have just created.
-    * Click **Subscribe"
+      * Click **Subscribe**

 8. Click on **breadbox team dinosaur** to see details about this API.
 This page has 3 sections:
     * The left panel is the navigation panel that lists all the available operations and their definitions.
     * The middle panel displays detail information for the item you have selected.
     * The right panel contains sample code in various programming languages.
 You can test each API operation using your favorite language.

  9. This API has one operation **GET /customerHistory"**.
 Let's look at it closely.
     * Click **GET /customerHistory"**.